avantifellows/plio-frontend/docs/TESTCAFE.md

 ### Environment variables
 #### `BROWSERSTACK_BASE_URL`
-The base url of the application to be registered with BrowserStack.
+The base url of the application registered with BrowserStack.
 Should be the frontend application URL.

 #### `BROWSERSTACK_USERNAME`
 Required to connect to your BrowserStack account.
 Get this information from your BrowserStack account settings.